The Good Homes approved combi boiler E-Tec Plus NX comes with a 10 year warranty as standard.

 Fortunately, defrosting a condensate pipe is a relatively straightforward process.
 In fact, by following this handy guide, you should be able to tackle the issue yourself:

-Some modern boilers will inform you when the condensate pipe has frozen by displaying a warning message on the system’s display.
-If your boiler does not have a display, then you can look and see if the condensate pipe is frozen.
-Check to see if the pipe has any visible signs of frost, or if it is making any gargling noises, both of which are indications that it is either partially or fully frozen.
+Check to see if the pipe has any visible signs of frost, or if it is making any gargling noises, both of which are indications that it is either partially or fully frozen. - FIND THE BLOCKAGE

 Once you are happy that your condensate pipe has been defrosted and the frozen blockage has gone, you can restart your boiler.
 As always, it is important to follow the manufacturer’s guidance on how to do this safely.
 Once the system has restarted it should now function as normal.
 Don’t forget to replace any lagging removed from the condensate pipe during the thawing process.